Out-of-State Adjuster Authorization Program

 If you wish to purchase a hard copy of the materials, the cost for the reference materials is $50.00 and shipping & handling is a flat fee of $13.65, for a total of $63.65.
 To purchase, please go to the ICA Payment Portal.
 Purchases are processed bi-monthly.

-Step 3: View Training Webinars:
+Step 2: View Training Webinars:

-Step 4: Register and Participate in Live Webinar Q&A:
+Step 3: Register and Participate in Live Webinar Q&A:

-Step 5: Successfully Complete a Post-Test:
+Step 4: Successfully Complete a Post-Test:

-Step 6: Insurance of Certificate of Authorization:
+Step 5: Issuance of Certificate of Authorization:

-LIVE webinar q&A
+LIVE webinar Q&A

-To enroll in a live Q&A webinar, please register by clicking on the link here or the one “Sign Up Here” that is listed below.
-Anyone in the Arizona workers’ compensation community is welcome to attend the Q&A webinars, but enrollment in a Q&A webinar is required to register for the post-test.
+First: register by clicking on the link here “Sign Up Here” or the one that is listed below.
+Anyone in the Arizona workers’ compensation community is welcome to attend the Q&A webinars, but enrollment in a Q&A webinar is required to register for the post-test..

-Additionally, the ICA uses Google Suites platform.
-G Suite may require participants to have a Google Account.
 Before the Webinar and in completing forms, please confirm with your IT department that you are able to:

-- Achieve connectivity to our resources such as Google Forms and Google Meet.
+• Achieve connectivity to our resources such as Google Forms and Google Meet.

-- Install or use Google Chrome as it is the preferred browser for the G Suite products
+• Install or use Google Chrome as it is the preferred browser for the G Suite products

 Please note, the dates listed below are not for signing up for the Webinar(s).
-The link will join you directly to the meeting on the date specified..
+The link will join you directly to the meeting on the date specified.

 Please also note, all times are listed in Arizona time.